How to unroot Android

 Android is unquestionably the most popular mobile operating system in the world, and one aspect that makes it so desirable is the ability to unroot Android devices.

-Unrooting is the process of restoring an Android device to its default settings, usually after a user has gained superuser privileges and root access to their smartphone's operating system in order to make custom tweaks.
-Unrooting might be desirable if you plan to sell a device as a second-hand smartphone.
+Unrooting is the process of restoring an Android device to its default settings, usually involving a user acquiring superuser privileges and root access to their smartphone's operating system in order to make custom tweaks.
+Unrooting might be desirable if you plan to pass on a device to another user.

 Rooting an Android device is possible due to its open source foundations.
 This makes the operating system highly adaptable, allowing users to tweak the system to fit their needs, or replace it entirely with a custom-built operating system, such as Lune OS, Pure OS, or Plasma Mobile.